 - 1.2 It is a criminal offence to offer, promise, give, request, or accept a bribe.
 Individuals found guilty can be punished by up to ten years' imprisonment and/or a fine.
 As an employer if the Trust fails to prevent bribery it can face an unlimited fine, exclusion from tendering for public contracts, and damage to its reputation.
-The Trust, therefore, take its legal responsibilities very seriously. - 1.3 Throughout this policy, 'third party' means any individual or organisation which an individual may come into contact with during the course of their work for the Trust, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.4 Wherever referred to, Academy or Trust throughout this policy includes The Robert De Cheney Boarding House at The Priory Academy LSST, the Keyworth Centre at The Priory City of Lincoln Academy, the Early Years Setting at The Priory Witham Academy, Priory Training and the French Centre. - 1.5 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+The Trust, therefore, take its legal responsibilities very seriously. - 1.3 Throughout this policy, 'third party' means any individual or organisation which an individual may come into contact with during the course of their work for the Trust, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.4 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.5 This policy does not form part of any employee's contract of employment and it may be amended at any time.